dustinpfister/blog_posts/_posts/threejs-materials.md

 renderer.render(scene, camera);
 ```

 Do not let this fool you though if you thing that this is how to add texture to 3d objects.
 The first and foremost way to do this would typically be to use just one material, with one texture, and a well worked out uv attributive for the geometry.
-However some times there are in fact situations in which it would be a good idea to use more than one material for a mesh, and this is how to get started with it.
+However some times there are in fact situations in which it would be a good idea to use more than one material, and this is how to get started with it.
 Once again the groups are set up to begin with in this demo though, so when it comes to working on an asset of some kind one might need to work out the state of the groups array.
+I have a more advanced section in this post where I get into this subject more in depth, with demos that make use of the add group method of the buffer geometry class for example.

 ### 1.5 - UV mapping and textures